umair986/sczc_1/docs/v1/products.md

 The endpoint returns the following HTTP status codes:

 - `200`: The request was successful, and the product information is included in the response.
 - `401`: The request was not authenticated.
-The x-api-key and/or vendor-id headers were missing or invalid.
+The x-api-key and/or client-id headers were missing or invalid.
 - `404`: The request was successful, but no products were found.

 ## Example Request